-Hey, this is Mike from Mike Buys Houses here, and I’m trying to have a quick conversation about the different costs that are associated with selling your property through traditional means via a homebuyer using a realtor and compare those costs to the process of selling to someone like me, an investor.
+Hey, this is Mike from Mike Buys Houses here, and I’m trying to have a quick conversation about the different Cost of Selling Your Home both through traditional means via a homebuyer using a realtor and compare those costs to the process of selling to someone like me, an investor.
 If you ever wonder about the costs of selling your home then you came to the right place.

 The first thing that you need to check out when selling with a realtor are the fees that they put into contracts.
 When you really dig into the numbers, most realtors will charge somewhere between 4-6% of the total sale as their fees for facilitating the transaction of selling your property for you.
 To be perfectly honest, that is a reasonable price, if not a steal for you!

 If you watch my video on selling your house without a realtor, you’ll learn all the different things that realtors do to help you sell your property, and if you don’t have time to check out that video, then just trust me, there is a lot that goes into it.
 Realtors will market your property, deal with potential buyers, weed out people who aren’t qualified buyers, and help you negotiate terms and understand the details of the sales process.

 Therefore, even though 4-6% isn’t a bad price for all of those services, it is still something that you need to consider.
 For example, if you sell your home for $200,000, you will be paying somewhere between $8,000 and $12,000!
 You need to account for this cost through either the equity in the home or additional money that you need to bring to the table.

 The second thing that you need to consider when you’re selling your property traditionally is the repairs it needs.
 You’re going to have to be able to pass the certificate of occupancy in your area in order to sell your house traditionally, and depending on the type of loan that the homeowner who is buying the property get, there may be even more stringent requirements that are needed in order to move the property.